Andrew McCutchen Preview, Player Props: Pirates vs. Royals

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh in OBP (.370) this season, fueled by 94 hits.
+- McCutchen has 94 hits this season and a team-best OBP of .368.

-- Among qualified hitters, he ranks 92nd in batting average, while his on-base percentage ranks 14th and he is 113th in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 96th, his on-base percentage ranks 18th, and he is 114th in the league in slugging.

-- McCutchen has picked up an RBI in 24.5% of his games this year, with two or more RBI in 8.5% of his games.
-He has also plated three or more runs in three contests.
+- McCutchen has had an RBI in 26 games this season (24.3%), including nine multi-RBI outings (8.4%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.